billabear/docs/docs/developer/events/checkout.md

 sidebar_label: Checkout
 sidebar_position: 3
 ---
-Here is the information relating to events relating to Checkout
+Here is the information relating to events relating to Checkout.

 ## Checkout Created